shdwmtr/steambrew/docs/ui/users/installing.md

 This installer is entirely open source and we encourage the community audit the [source code](https://github.com/SteamClientHomebrew/Millennium/blob/main/scripts/install.ps1).

+**Millennium is entirely portable, and the following script doesn't change any system configuration.**

 ```powershell
 iwr -useb "https://steambrew.app/install.ps1" | iex
 ```